DATE :

 Investment Potential: Values have shown steady appreciation, with the best examples appreciating faster than most other vintage guitars.
 The combination of playability, historical significance, and relative rarity makes 1957 Telecasters excellent long-term investments.

-Selling Your 1957 Telecaster
+Selling your Telecaster

 If you own a 1957 Telecaster, Edgewater Guitars offers unparalleled expertise and value: